Aberavon (electoral ward)

 The electoral ward of Aberavon electoral ward includes the communities of Baglan and Baglan Bay, in Neath Port Talbot county borough, Wales.
-Baglan falls within the parliamentary constituency of Aberavon.
+Baglan is in the Senedd constituency of Aberavon and the UK constituency of Aberafan Maesteg.

 Overview

 It is based upon the historic town of Aberavon.
 Aberavon Ward is bounded by the wards of Sandfields West and Sandfields East to the south-west; Baglan to the north; Port Talbot to the east and Margam to the south.
 The ward boundaries are defined by the roads surrounding it: the M4 Motorway to the north east; the A4241 to the north-west; Afan Way to the south-west and the River Afan to the south-east.

 The Aberavon Ward can be roughly divided into two parts.
 There is the residential area to the southeastern part of the ward beside the River Afan.
 The north western area consists of areas of industrial estate land called the Baglan Industrial Park which includes a number of out of town retail premises as well as business and manufacturing premises.

 Aberavon is currently a ward for the purposes of Neath Port Talbot County Borough Council elections.
 Since 1995 it has been represented by Labour, Social Democrat and Plaid Cymru councillors.